danwalterlink/vault/dnd.brew.mechanics.md

 \-> complex actions cost more
 \-> taking "partial turns"

 ### action: defer
  --> talent:battle
  use your reaction: you move your turn to after a friendly character.

-## activity dice
+## action dice
+-> white dice/chips
+your activity dice carry over, but decay into chips. you cannot store more than
+- double your turn rate
+- the total danger level
+- your total hit dice
-your activity dice carry over. you cannot store more than double your turn rate in dice. your action dice size is equal to your proficiency dice's
+amount of chips and dice in total. your default action dice size is equal to your proficiency dice's.
 \-> resource system

 ## heroic actions